shimming-toolbox/rf-shimming-7t/paper.md

 The study's findings highlight the potential of RF shimming to advance 7T MRI's clinical utility for central nervous system imaging by enabling more homogenous and efficient spinal cord imaging.
 Additionally, the research incorporates a reproducible Jupyter Notebook, enhancing the study's transparency and facilitating peer verification.
 By also making the data openly accessible on OpenNeuro, we ensure that the scientific community can further explore, validate, and build upon our findings, contributing to the collective advancement in high-resolution imaging techniques.

-![**Figure 1.** Overview of the RF shimming procedure.
+![Overview of the RF shimming procedure.
 The top panel shows the RF coil used for the experiments, alongside the Tx coil geometry and the electromagnetic simulation results (on Gustav model) yielding the CP mode used for this coil.
 The bottom panel shows the RF shimming procedure (with approximate duration).
 First, GRE and tfl_rfmap scans are acquired (4min30s).
 Second, these images are transferred via ethernet socket from the MRI console onto a separate laptop running Shimming Toolbox and SCT (<1s).
 Third, the spinal cord is automatically segmented to produce a mask that is resampled into the space of the individual coil magnitude and phase images of the tfl_rfmap scan (~5s).
 Fourth, the RF shim weights are calculated according to the defined constraints for each shim scenario (1min total).
 \label{fig:overview}](featured.png)

 # Statement of need